This page may contain affiliate links. Learn More.

 Kids LOVE candy and candy canes are so freaking cute!
 It’s a great idea to combine them to help kids learn all kinds of stem knowledge.
 The shape makes them easy and fun to use too.
 And if Christmas is over and you have a bunch left, this is so much fun and another way to give them more life.

 I love finding festive ways to make learning more fun too.
 There is a sensory side to the candy canes with the shiny, hard surface, bright colors, and strong scents.
-All of these things make learning more memorable for the kids.
+All of these things make learning more memorable for the kids with candy cane math and science for preschool.

 The first way you can have candy cane math fun with your preschoolers is to lay the candy canes out on the table count how many there are and how many there are of each kind.